 Pan-Toasted Cranberry Almond MuesliCourse: BreakfastCuisine: Other world cuisineDifficulty: Easy

 This simple homemade muesli will be your favorite quick breakfast.
+It’s delicious with milk, but a serving of this with sweetened vanilla yogurt is really the way to go!

 1/2 cup old fashioned rolled oats, toasted